pineapplemachine/mach.d/mach/readme.md

 ### mach.sdl

 Wraps SDL2 and OpenGL, providing a cleaner way to develop games and other graphical applications.
-Super unstable and WIP.
+WIP.

+### mach.sys

+Provides functionality for low-level memory management.

+### mach.test

+Tools intended to make unit tests easier to read, write, and maintain.

 ### mach.text

-Deal with text, strings, and the manipulation thereof.
+Deals with text, strings, and the creation, parsing, and manipulation thereof.

 ### mach.traits

-More templates, mainly those intended to check the behavior of types.
-Like `std.traits` but cooler.
+Lots of templates, mainly those intended to check the behavior of types.

+### mach.types

+Implements highly-generic types such as key, value pairs and tuples.